zzzteph/weakpass/tools/passcheck/README.md

 This tool checks if your password exists in the **weakpass_4.merged** wordlist using a range lookup API.

 **But what if someone decided to use rule-based attack?
 Is your password safe for rule-based attacks?**
-Beyond that, it simulates rule-based attacks by applying "reverse" hashcat rules to identify potential candidates that could crack your password.
+Beyond that, it simulates rule-based attacks by applying "reverse" hashcat rules to identify potential candidates that could be used with the rules to crack your password.

 ## Key Features
-- **Wordlist Check** - Verifies if your password is found in the weakpass_4.merged wordlist.
+- **Wordlist check** - Verifies if your password is found in the weakpass_4.merged wordlist.
-- **Rule-Based Attack Simulation** - Generates candidates and tests if your password is vulnerable to rule-based cracking techniques.
+- **Rule-Based attack simulation** - Generates candidates and tests if your password is vulnerable to rule-based cracking techniques.

 ## Project setup